isbeorn/nina.docs/docs/advanced/platesolving.md

 Go to Options->Equipment->Camera section, the pixel size needs to be entered in micrometers.
 2. *Telescope Focal Length*
 Go to Options->Equipment->Telescope section and set the focal length of your telescope in millimeters.
 The value has to be the **effective focal length** considering all correctors and optical elements that could shift the overall focal length

+!!! tip
-> If you are unsure about the effective focal length, you can use nova.astrometry.net to validate your real focal length.
+    If you are unsure about the effective focal length, you can use nova.astrometry.net to validate your real focal length.
 Upload a non binned image of a target that used your current setup.
 Once the image is solved the "Pixel Scale" is displayed.
-You can extract the focal length now by using the formula "Focal Length = (Camera Pixel Size / Pixel Scale) * 206.26"
+You can extract the focal length now by using the formula
+    "Focal Length = (Camera Pixel Size / Pixel Scale) * 206.26"

 ## Plate Solving Software